RaulDiodiu/rap-handson-travel-docs/part2/README.md

 ## Requirement #3 - Fill database tables
 [^ Top of page](#)
-Your newly created tables have no data, yet.
-Therefore, we'll write a small program which will automatically fill them based on SAP's /DMO/ tables and some additionaly generated data for our room reservation table.
+Your newly created tables have no data yet.
+Therefore, we'll write a small program that will automatically fill them based on SAP's /DMO/ tables and some additionally generated data for our room reservation table.

-1. Create the executable report `zraph_##_data_generator` in you ABAP package (i.e., an ABAP class).
-You'll have to use the INTERFACE `if_oo_adt_classrun` to achieve this.
+1. Create the executable report `zraph_##_data_generator` in your ABAP package (that is, an ABAP class).
+You'll have to use the interface `if_oo_adt_classrun` to achieve this.

 2. It should always be possible to run the report to reset the existing data entries.
    To ensure this, you'll initially have to clear the data from `ZRAPH_##_Travel`, `ZRAPH_##_Booking`, `ZRAPH_##_BookSup` and `ZRAPH_##_RoomRsv` when executing the report.